 |Brondell Circle Reverse Osmosis Water Filtration System (RC100)||

-Before we make our final determination for all products included on our site, we examine what current owners are saying to identify the pros and cons of owning a product.
+Before we make our final determination for all products included on our site, we examine current info to identify the pros and cons of owning a product.

-Here’s what we concluded after analyzing past and present Brondell Circle reverse osmosis reviews:
+Here’s what we concluded after analyzing past and present Brondell Circle info:

 - If you currently own or previously owned an RO system with a filtered water tank, you may be let down by the flow rate of the Brondell Circle.
 You might want to consider cutting the Circle water lines to minimize the length for an enhanced flow rate, although we don’t typically recommend cutting the included lines since it can increase the risk of leaks.